Skip to content

 Used for: function

 This attribute disables prologue / epilogue emission for the function.
+The body of the function should be a text asm statement.

 @nodiscard